hanifrosdi-hub/Energy-Optimization-Predictive-Efficiency-Analysis/README.md

 Analysis_Report: Executive summary of findings and policy recommendations.

 Visualizations: (Optional: Upload any Excel charts or Power BI screenshots showing the "Before vs. After" of energy usage).

+*Images are for project documentation only and may not be reused without permission.*